/

 Advisories

-Chainguard Image for adoptium-jdk-fips
+Chainguard Container for adoptium-jdk-fips

 Minimal Wolfi-based Java JDK image using Adoptium OpenJDK.
 Used for compiling Java applications.

-Download this Image
+Download this Container Image

-This image is available on cgr.dev:
+For those with access, this container image is available on cgr.dev:

 docker pull cgr.dev/ORGANIZATION/adoptium-jdk-fips:latest

-Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard registry.
+Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard Registry.

 Compatibility Notes